kodadot/developers/docs/FAQ.md

 How can i buy KSM with ETH, DAI, BTC..?

 - For best rates, you can [use custodial exchange from list](https://www.coingecko.com/en/coins/kusama).
 For best experience [we reccommend you to use Binance](https://www.binance.com/en/register?ref=T1JB89F0).
-If you are [looking for simple trade, try SimpleSwap](https://simpleswap.io/?ref=6cc6e0c538ad).
+If you are looking for simple trade, [try SimpleSwap](https://simpleswap.io/?ref=6cc6e0c538ad).

 I've got errors, how to resolve them?

 - We are trying to deliver incremental updates on daily basis & fixes ASAP.
 We may have published new version and your browser has cached old one.
 If you are on **Windows**, try hold down **Ctrl and then press F5**. **Mac users**, hold down **CMD and Shift and then press R**.
 If this did not help, DM us on Twitter or discord with screenshot where is developer console open.

-What does SEND, CONSUME, LIST mean?,
+What does SEND, CONSUME, LIST mean?

 - SEND will send it to someone, CONSUME will burn it, LIST will list it for sale so someone can buy it from you.

-I've minted NFT, but I don't see it in gallery, where is it?,
+I've minted NFT, but I don't see it in gallery, where is it?

-- Best way is to check through [Subscan Explorer](https://kusama.subscan.io/) and lookup your address.
+- Best way is to check through [Subscan Explorer](https://kusama.subscan.io/) and paste in your address.
 [You can find example how minted NFT looks through explorer, when you look on extrinsics.](https://kusama.subscan.io/extrinsic/6095478-1)

-Is there any other way to obtain small amount of KSM?,
+Is there any other way to obtain small amount of KSM?

 - Yes, if for example it's problematic for you to withdraw from an exchange or use fiat-onramp, you may visit our discord and ask for small amount of KSM in [help](https://discord.gg/AkCJPmwJ) channel on our discord to cover minting costs.

-How can i sell my nft?,
+How can i sell my nft?

-- If you haven't set the price of your nft at the beginning, navigate yourself to your [profile](https://kodadot.xyz/rmrk/u/), choose your NFT in Created and click on LIST, which will make you able to set the price
+- If you haven't set the price of your nft at the beginning, navigate yourself to your [profile](https://kodadot.xyz/rmrk/u/), choose your NFT in Created and click on LIST, which will make you able to set the price and list your NFT.

-Royalties streams settings?,
+Royalties streams settings?

 - Right now, we don't have chain logic, but we plan to implement something great, soon.
 [Stay with us and follow @KodaDot!](https://twitter.com/kodadot)